lafernando/ideamart/README.md

 endpoint ideamart:Client ideaMartEP {
     applicationId : "APP_000001",
-    password : "password",            // use the config API when using real values baseURL : "http://localhost:7000" // production URL, use: PROD_BASE_URL };
+    password : "password",            // use config API when using real values baseURL : PROD_BASE_URL           // change this if you're using the simulator, e.g. "http://localhost:7000" };

 @test:Config